tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

   </p>
 </div>

-We now have the &#8220;hello world&#8221; version of a webhook, let&#8217;s add more code.
+We now have the “hello world” version of a webhook, let's add more code.

 ### Coding the Contact Email and Response

-The function starts with some generated code that matches the variable names in the Trigger and Output (I picked C#, JavaScript is also an option), attempts to pull a value out of the querystring, and returns a &#8220;Hello&#8221; response:
+The function starts with some generated code that matches the variable names in the Trigger and Output (I picked C#, JavaScript is also an option), attempts to pull a value out of the querystring, and returns a “Hello” response:

 ```csharp
 using System.Net;